Hope Valley College

 A new Local Governing Body was then recruited and took over from 1 September 2020.

-The admission criteria for Hope Valley College has remained unchanged and still follows the Local Authority’s procedure.
+Hope Valley College follows the Derbyshire Local Authority’s admission procedure.

 If you are interested in transferring to Hope Valley College from another secondary school please contact the Admissions Department of Derbyshire Local Authority here.